Dunham Massey Hall: Collections

 Dunham Massey contains one of the most significant collections of Huguenot silver, largely collected by George Booth, 2nd Earl of Warrington.
 During his 64 years at Dunham Massey, he accumulated over 1000 pieces of silver.
 One sixth of the original plate remains at Dunham Massey, with much of the collection being dispersed by the Countess of Stamford and Warrington (who died in 1905), widow of George Harry Grey, 7th Earl of Stamford and Warrington (died 1883).
 The 10th Earl, Roger Grey, expended much money and effort in returning family heirlooms originally from Dunham Massey.

 There is a fine collection of oil paintings and watercolours.
 The relief wood-carving of the Crucifixion by Grinling Gibbons, which hangs in the Library, is the earliest known work by the 17th-century wood carver.
-It is on this piece of work he was working when he was discovered by John Evelyn in 1671.
+It is on this piece that he was working when he was discovered by John Evelyn in 1671.
 A group of paintings of the house and estate, known as the Harris Views, showing the 1730s mansion, were described by Simon Jenkins as "the most remarkable topographical survey of any country house and its grounds to remain in situ."
 There is also one painting is from 1690 by Adrien van Diest showing the earlier Elizabethan mansion.
 Another significant work in the art collection is an Allegory of Time by Guercino.

 A life-sized statue of an exoticised black man wearing only a skirt of feathers, in a kneeling position and holding a sundial above his head, was previously situated at the front of the house.
 It is believed to have originally been a personification of Africa, produced by the sculptor Andries Carpentière in c.
 1735 after a figure by John van Nost for King William III's privy garden at Hampton Court.
 In June 2020, after numerous calls were made for the removal of statues in Britain with links to the slave trade in the wake of the murder of George Floyd, the National Trust said that the decision had been made to move the statue.

 Other buildings

 The chapel has oak panelling, pews and reredos.
 The silk wallcoverings in the chapel are a modern recreation, based on the original silk fabric, made in 2015–16.
-The double courtyard house is built of Flemish bond brick, stone dressings, and a roof of Westmorland and Welsh slate.
+The double courtyard house is built of Flemish bond brick, stone dressings and a roof of Westmorland and Welsh slate.

-The Carriage House, south of the kitchen courtyard, is also Grade I listed.
+The Carriage House, south of the kitchen courtyard, is Grade I listed.
 It has a clock turret, which displays a date of 1721.

-Also south of the Hall are the stable buildings, also Grade I listed.
+Also south of the hall are the stable buildings, also Grade I listed.
 They probably date from 1721, but the west side was extended in the 18th century.
 The Stables Restaurant is located in the upstairs of the South Stables, with an ice-cream parlour below.

+The oldest surviving building on the Dunham Estate is the watermill, possibly dating back to 1616.
+Originally built as a corn mill, it was later converted to a saw mill.
+It is Grade II* listed.